National code: ICP31220

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-• Ability to produce high-quality printed materials like brochures, flyers, corporate identity packaging and signage
+• Produce high-quality printed materials like brochures, flyers, corporate identity packaging and signage

 Suitability Is this course right for you?